ejayck/braccio-slow-ik/README.md

 ## Overview

-The **Braccio Chess Robot Arm** is a fun and experimental project where I'm combining various technologies to create a chess-playing robot.
+The **BraccioRobot Arm** is a fun and experimental project where I'm combining various technologies to create a chess-playing robot.
 The main components of this project are:

 - **Braccio Robotic Arm:** I'm utilising the Braccio robotic arm to physically manipulate objects on the board.